MettleSphee/3DS_EpisodeGenerator_AnimeTemplate/README.md

 # 3DS_EpisodeGenerator_AnimeTemplate
 Runs into your browser!
 Generates an object for you to copy-paste into your Anime Channel catalog.
-This is used with this amazing project from cooolgamer! https://github.com/cooolgamer/Nintendo-Anime-Channel-Revival/ To understand the inputs, you need to read the catalog you'll use them for, but here's a brief summary:
+This is used with this amazing project from cooolgamer! https://github.com/cooolgamer/Nintendo-Anime-Channel-Revival/ To understand the inputs (what you'll put in the file), you need to read (and understand) the catalog you'll use them for, but here's a brief summary:

+The catalog is a JSON file, with 4 sections:
+- The "head" object (section), which has basically the main important things that the app needs(?), either way that's supposed to be left intact unless you know what you're doing;

+The next 3 sections are in the "body" object, and each of them has a "setNode" object which describes each "component" individually, inside an object, or array of objects.
+Each "section" is as follows:
-- The channel categories must be declared much like a function's prototype;
+- The channels, which must be declared much like a function's prototype, a.k.a. you give them an ID, and each becomes an unique category;
+- The episodes, which are all separate "setNode" objects declared one after another, and you complete them according to the section below;
+- The channels (again), completed just like the episodes, but some information has to be inserted manually.
+After "generating" an episode entry, you must also assign the channel they correspond to.
+In the channel declaration, there's a "children" object that has an array of values, which are the episode assignments.
+These are given in the generator on the right textbox so you can just copy-paste them into the desired channel.
+More info on that below;

 Each episode is declared with the following info:
 - id, which can be set to anything as long as you assign it properly, but it's much easier to use something like "episode:episodename";
 - version, which can be set to anything and it shouldn't matter, but the default is a pre-set string just in case;